netanelf/greenhouse_controller/README.md

 ## Overview
 The project includes interfacing with temperature, homidity and light sensors.
 Controlling relays that can controll water flow or other outputs.
+Interfacing with a camera to save ongoing still images.

 The architecture was designed for running on a raspberry pi, using its IOs through a dedicated hat board that interfaces directrly with sensors and relays. key points: